Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Parcel.CentralSnippets/README.md

-﻿# Central Snippets
+﻿# Parcel.CentralSnippets

 Allow pulling snippets or definitions directly from https://centralsnippets.pure.totalimagine.com, hosted on [Github](https://github.com/Pure-the-Language/CentralSnippets).
+Mostly used in Pure.

 For users inside enterprise network and have issues with SSL, it's necessary to setup proxies, on Windows using PowerShell, it can be done as below: